Shore (album): Release

 On December 31, 2018, Pecknold teased several demos of new music on his Instagram.
 In September 2019, Pecknold posted a tracklist for a project titled Shore, which included 15 partially whited-out song titles.
 In December 2019, Pecknold alluded to "15 Big Ones" when asked if he would be releasing new material soon.

 On August 15, 2020, Pecknold debuted "Featherweight" in a performance as part of Vote Ready Live, a livestream event encouraging voter registration.

 On September 20, 2020, the album was teased in Paris with posters indicating a project titled Shore would be released on September 22, 2020.
 A teaser video was posted the same day.
 Pecknold confirmed via the band's Discord channel that Shore was an album and revealed that it would feature contributions from Grizzly Bear guitarist and vocalist Daniel Rossen.
 The album was officially announced the following day.
 Shore was released by Anti- on September 22, 2020, exactly at 13:31 UTC to coincide with the September equinox.
 A 55-minute companion film of the same title was released on YouTube at the same time.
 Directed by Kersti Jan Werdal and shot on Super-16mm, the film showcases landscapes of the Pacific Northwest.
 Before signing with Anti-, Pecknold considered self-releasing Shore on Bandcamp.
 Shore was also promoted on the marquees of numerous venues in the United States, including the Paramount Theatre in Seattle, the Paradise Rock Club in Boston, Webster Hall in New York, Crystal Ballroom in Portland, Oregon, and the Hollywood Palladium in Los Angeles.
 The marquees also encouraged people to vote.

+In an interview with Exclaim!, Pecknold referred to Shore as the "Rising Quarter Phase".
+He stated that he planned to release nine other companion songs co-written with the other four members of Fleet Foxes.
+The new songs would potentially be added to an expanded tracklisting of Shore, sequenced as a 24-track album with each song assigned to an hour of the day.

 On October 7, 2020, a music video for "Can I Believe You" directed by Sean Pecknold was released.
 It features Jade-Lorna Sullivan, who previously appeared in Sean Pecknold's music video for "Fool's Errand".
 It also features Jean Charles, who previously appeared in Sean Pecknold's music video for "I Am All That I Need / Arroyo Seco / Thumbprint Scar".
 It is the third part of the three-part trilogy.

 On December 4, 2020, Fleet Foxes released the album Shore (Stems Edition) on Bandcamp.
 It is a collection of stems for the album, spread across 201 tracks and a duration of over eleven hours.

 Physical editions of Shore were released on February 5, 2021.

 On September 22, 2021, a music video for "Featherweight", directed by Sean Pecknold and animated by Eileen Kohlhepp, was released.